nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 That's it!
 If necessary, more nuanced assertions can be added to test for the validity and content of the pipeline outputs.
 You can learn more about the different kinds of assertions you can use in the [nf-test documentation](https://www.nf-test.com/docs/assertions/assertions/).

+### Takeaway

+You know how to write and run several kinds of tests for individual modules and for the entire workflow.

+### What's next?

+Celebrate and take a big break!
+Next up, we delve into the cornucopia of code and tools that is the nf-core project.